Our Value to Society

 Why We Measure Value to Society

 We add more than just financial value to society.
 We are convinced that our long-term success depends on our capacity to deliver sustainable value to our stakeholders and to wider society.
-Through our integrated leadership approach, we strive to become an ever more sustainable company and maximize the positive impact we can have.
+Through our Purpose-driven Leadership approach, we strive to become an ever more sustainable company and maximize the positive impact we can have.
 Our stakeholders (employees and suppliers, investors, customers, governments and industries, consumers, and communities and the planet) are the ultimate beneficiaries of this effort.

-We are working on a new approach to integrated leadership to ensure that our impact on society is considered in our strategic decision-making – alongside our operational, legal, tactical and financial concerns.
+We are working on a new approach to Purpose-driven Leadership to ensure that our impact on society is considered in our strategic decision-making – alongside our operational, legal, tactical and financial concerns.
 To function optimally, this leadership model requires a fair basis of comparison across all areas, which is why we have begun to measure the environmental and social value we create in financial terms.
 This process, known as impact valuation, will help us to better understand our material issues, set our sustainability priorities and track our progress toward the ambitions laid out in our Strategic Focus.
 It also marks another important step toward fully integrated reporting.

 In traditional economics, GDP is used to measure the total economic value generated at a national level, while a company’s impact is defined as gross value added (GVA).
 GVA is generated through traditional financial calculations, such as the payment of wages and salaries, profits generated and taxes paid.
 However, these metrics have been questioned as they only give a partial picture of wealth and performance.
 Alternatives to the GDP have been proposed, such as the OECD Better Life Index.

-With the same motivation, at a company level we have proposed a methodology, our Impact Valuation Framework, to move beyond GVA.
+With the same motivation, at a company level we have proposed a methodology, our SGS Impact Valuation Framework, to move beyond GVA.
 This methodology, which aims to quantify and monetize our positive and negative impacts on society, helps us understand our value creation and make better strategic decisions.

 How We Measure our V2S